agrc/gis.utah.gov/_posts/2017-03-07-removing-the-esri-web-adaptor.md

 ---

-The [esri web adaptor](http://server.arcgis.com/en/server/latest/install/windows/about-the-arcgis-web-adaptor.htm) is a small reverse proxy bundled into the ArcGIS Server install but do you know if you need it?
+The [Esri web adaptor](http://server.arcgis.com/en/server/latest/install/windows/about-the-arcgis-web-adaptor.htm) is a small reverse proxy bundled into the ArcGIS Server install but do you know if you need it?

 > The esri Web Adaptor is an application that runs in your existing website and forwards requests to your ArcGIS Server machines.